twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TCONVERTBITMAPTOCONTOURSFORM** – Shows a dialog to convert bitmaps to contours or import raster images.
 * **TDELETEFEATURELOOKUPFORM** (version 7.0 & above) – Shows a dialog to delete features or lookups in the font.
 * **TDELETEKERNGROUPFORM** (version 7.0 & above) – Shows a dialog to delete kerning groups or classes in the font.
-* **TDISABLEDFORM** – This dialog is only shown for users who have not registered the program (version 5.0 & above after a grace period of 30 days or version 6.0 until 6.5 and 8.0 until 12.0.0.2539 during or after a grace period of 30 days).
+* **TDISABLEDFORM** – Used in version 5.0 & above after a grace period of 30 days or version 6.0 until 6.5 and 8.0 until 12.0.0.2539 during or after a grace period of 30 days.
 * **TDM** – Contains icons in the program.
 Version 5.0 (2005-01-12) up to 11.0.0.2365 (2017-05-10) uses icons from the Windows XP era.
 * **TDMGLOBAL** – Contains codepages, vendors, hinting and bidirectional mirroring data in the program.
 * **TEDITANCHORFORM** (version 7.0 & above) – Shows a dialog to edit anchors in the font.